Geehi Dam: History

 The structure was completed by Thiess Brothers in 1966, and is one of the sixteen major dams that comprise the Snowy Mountains Scheme, a vast hydroelectricity and irrigation complex constructed in south-east Australia between 1949 and 1974 that is now run by Snowy Hydro.

 Location and features

 The dam is located within what is now the Snowy Valleys local government area.
-It was constructed by Thiess Bros based on engineering plans developed under contract by the Snowy Mountains Hydroelectric Authority.
+It was constructed by Thiess Brothers based on engineering plans developed under contract by the Snowy Mountains Hydroelectric Authority.

 The dam wall, comprising 1421000 m3 of rockfill with an earth core, is 91 m high and 265 m long.
 At 100% capacity the dam wall holds back 21093000 m3 of water.
 The surface area of Geehi Reservoir is 70 ha and the catchment area is 149 km2.
 The uncontrolled bell-mouth spillway has a diameter of 32 m and is capable of discharging up to 1534 m3/s.